grea09/color/article/article.md

 }
 ```````

-As in online planning goals can be known in advance, we add a new mechanism that generates proper plans for goals.
-We define for that the concept of *participating action*.
-An action $a$ participates in a goal $G$ if and only if $a$ has an effect $f$ that is needed to accomplish $G$ or that is needed to accomplish another participating action's preconditions.
-A proper plan is a partial plan that contains all participating actions as steps and causal links that bind them with the step they are participating in.
-This proper plan is independent from an initial step that we might not have at the time of that generation.
+As in online planning goals can be known in advance, we add a new mechanism that generates proper plans for goals. **préciser que c'est fait en offline, et que initial step inconnu en offline ** We define for that the concept of *participating action*.
+An action $a$ participates in a goal $G$ if and only if $a$ has an effect $f$ that is needed to accomplish $G$ or that is needed to accomplish another participating action's preconditions. ** Les participating action sont des actions de l'espace d'action A ? ** A proper plan is a partial plan that contains all participating actions as steps and causal links that bind them with the step they are participating in.
+This proper plan is independent from the initial step because we might not have the initial step at the time of the proper plan generation.

 This auxiliary algorithm is used as a caching mechanism for online planning.
-The algorithm starts to populate the proper plan with a quick and incomplete backward chaining. **préciser que c'est fait en offline ?**
+The algorithm starts to populate the proper plan with a quick and incomplete backward chaining.

 This can independently be replaced with a quick forward chaining in other applications and thus benefit from the advantage of state planning and the latest improvement over fast-forward **citer une ref**.

 The aim here is to efficiently populate most of the plan without guarantee about completeness and soundness.
 This way we can make POP much more efficient as most of the selection is done by the time it starts.

+**Il faudrait préciser/détailler quel est l'objectif de cette phase offline et du proper plan: accélérer la phase online, qui se chargera alors de réparer le proper plan ?
+Le proper plan est le pire plan, ou le meilleur ?
+Est-il incomplet ?
+Est-ce que l'on calcule un proper plan pour chaque but ?
+Préciser ou cela se situe par rapport à l'algo POP que tu auras ajouté avant ...**

 ## Defect resolution {#defects}
 <!-- TODO Pseudo Algorithme + examples-->

 When the POP algorithm is used to refine a given plan (that was not generated with POP or that was altered), a set of new defects can be present in it interfering in the resolution and sometimes making it impossible to solve.
 We emphasize that these defects are not regular POP flaws but new problems that classical POP can't solve.
-The aim of this auxiliary algorithm is to clean the plans from such defects in order to improve computational time, resilience and plan quality.
-It should be noted that in some cases cleaning plans will increase the number of flaws in the plan but will always improve the overall quality of it. <!--TODO prove that -->
+The aim of this auxiliary algorithm is to clean the plans from such defects in order to improve computational time, resilience and plan quality  **préciser ici ou dans section 1 comment est définie la qualité d'un plan**.
+It should be noted that in some cases cleaning plans will increase the number of flaws in the plan but will always improve the overall quality of it. <!--TODO prove that --> ***Préciser comment/où la résolution de défauts s'ajoute à l'algo POP ... *

 There are two kinds of defects: the illegal defects that violate base hypothesis of PSP and the interference defects that can lead to excessive computational time and to poor plan quality.